Bandhu Balaga

-The film featured original score and soundtrack composed and written by Hamsalekha.
+The film featured an original score and soundtrack composed and written by Hamsalekha.

 Plot

 The story surrounds the main character, Subramanya, an illegitimate son of a rich man.
 He lives with his sister in his village and spends most of his time doing good deeds for people who need help.
 However, he ends up in trouble when his father steps in to make matters confusing.